ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

     let notifOptions = BMSPushClientOptions()
     notifOptions.setPushVariables(pushVaribales: variables)
    ```
 2. Pass the `BMSPushClientOptions` in the `initializeWithAppGUID()` method.
-While registerign the device IBM Cloud Push Notifications SDK will pass these variables to IBM Cloud Push Notifications service.
+While registering the device IBM Cloud Push Notifications iOS SDK will pass these variables to IBM Cloud Push Notifications service.

 3. In the `application:didReceiveRemoteNotification:fetchCompletionHandler ()` add the following to handle the template based push notifications,